apache/spark/docs/core-migration-guide.md

 - Since Spark 4.0, Spark uses the external shuffle service for deleting shuffle blocks for deallocated executors when the shuffle is no longer needed.
 To restore the legacy behavior, you can set `spark.shuffle.service.removeShuffle` to `false`.

 - Starting with Spark 4.0, the default logging format for `spark-submit` has changed from plain text to JSON lines to improve log analysis.
 If you prefer plain text logs, you have two options:
   - Set the Spark configuration `spark.log.structuredLogging.enabled` to `false`.
+For example, you can use `JDK_JAVA_OPTIONS=-Dspark.log.structuredLogging.enabled=false`.
   - Use a custom log4j configuration file, such as renaming the template file `conf/log4j2.properties.pattern-layout-template` to `conf/log4j2.properties`.

 - Since Spark 4.0, the MDC (Mapped Diagnostic Context) key for Spark task names in Spark logs has been changed from `mdc.taskName` to `task_name`.
 To use the key `mdc.taskName`, you can set `spark.log.legacyTaskNameMdc.enabled` to `true`.